 The reserves' purposes, conditions and/or restrictions are still relevant.
 There are instances where a reserve's purpose, conditions and/or restrictions are recommended for update.
-Refer to Attachment 1 for further information.
+Refer to Attachment 1 for further information and recommendations, and to Attachment 2 to view the proposed changes.